LEF-UNINE/Shifting_interactions_under_climate_change/README.md

 ### Pupation_rate.csv

-This data frame contains the data of a rearing experiment performed with caterpillars of Melitaea celadussa in controlled conditions.
+This data frame contains the data of a rearing experiment performed with caterpillars of *M. celadussa* in controlled conditions.
 This experiment aimed to see the influence of low- or high-elevation host plants on the diapause.
 Data were collected between August and October 2021 by Baptiste Bovay.
 This data frame contains the following variables:

 1. ID: a unique ID for each caterpillar
 2. Cage: an ID for each cage used (each cage contained 3 caterpillars)